Imagine…

 Leggy seedlings vs. normal

-Before we discuss how to fix your seedlings, let’s talk about why you have leggy plants and how to prevent this common seed-starting problem.
+Before we discuss how to fix your seedlings, let’s talk about what causes leggy plants and how to prevent this common seed starting problem.

-1. A lack of light will cause leggy plant growth.
+1. A lack of light is the most common problem.

-When your seedlings don’t have enough light, they extend upwards to get as much light as possible.
+When your seedlings don’t have enough light, they reach up to get as much light as possible.

 As they use up all their energy to reach what light there is, they get stretched out, and you end up with frail, spindly seedlings.